arvidn/libtorrent/docs/manual.rst

 server.
 The listen sockets are closed, and incoming connections will only be accepted through a SOCKS5 or I2P proxy (if a peer proxy is set up and is run on the same machine as the tracker proxy).
-Since no incoming connections are accepted, NAT-PMP, UPnP, DHT and local peer discovery are all turned off when this setting is enabled.
+Since no incoming connections are accepted, NAT-PMP, UPnP and local peer discovery are all turned off when this setting is enabled.

 If you're using I2P, it might make sense to enable anonymous mode as well.